 Best Doctor Rating Websites

-Medical practices can establish a robust online presence and strengthen their online presence if they are listed on doctor rating websites.
-These sites provide useful and handy information about medical practices and physicians to help potential patients evaluate their options and find the best healthcare providers.
+Medical practices can establish a robust online presence and strengthen their online presence if they are listed on online doctor reviews websites.
+These doctor rating websites provide useful and handy information about medical practices and physicians to help potential patients evaluate their options and find the best healthcare providers.

-In the meanwhile, here are the top five doctor review sites to pay attention to in 2020 and beyond.
+In the meanwhile, here are the best doctor review websites to pay attention to in 2021 and beyond.

 1. myPractice Listing: Consistently ranked as one of the most trusted doctor rating sites, myPractice Listing allows users to browse and find specialists by location, condition, specialty, and procedure.
 The site features hundreds and thousands of provider profiles and millions of doctor reviews and ratings.
 Those managing or marketing an individual practice or a large hospital can check out myPractice Listing’s range of solutions to drive growth, assess patient experiences, increase patient engagement, and deliver quality care.